Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Introduction

-We emphasize that no assumption of regularity (see (\ref{reg})) is needed for this, and that the nature of our proofs takes advantage of some techniques of recent origin in the realm of the calculus of asymptotic distributions, see for instance Lemma \ref{gengenbarinvpri} and its proof, and the estimates developed by Cuny and Voln\'{y} in \cite{CuVo}.
+We emphasize that no assumption of regularity (see (\ref{reg})) is needed for this, though some of the proofs are reached by first reducing to the regular case.
+We also emphasize that our proofs take advantage of some recently developed techniques in the realm of the calculus of asymptotic distributions.
+See, for instance, Lemma~\ref{gengenbarinvpri} and its proof, and the results by Cuny and Voln\'{y} in \cite{CuVo}.
+We point out as well that the forthcoming results are valid for complex-valued processes: the estimates needed for the martingale approximations do not require the special properties (for instance, total ordering) of the real numbers in an essential way,\footnote{The same observation applies to many of the results referenced in this paper, which are often stated under the unnecessary assumption that the processes under consideration are real-valued.} and the martingale limit theorems are valid as far as the square root of the point spectrum is avoided for the rotations.\looseness=1

-The regularity assumption (\ref{reg}), on the other side, allows a weakening (see (\ref{imhancon})) of the Hannan condition without losing quenched asymptotic distributions at any frequency other than, perhaps, $\theta=0$.
-In that case the quenched asymptotic distribution of normalized sample paths can be given essentially in the same way as under (\ref{hancon}), this is also part of Theorem \ref{barinvprihancon}.
-The ``averaged frequency'' quenched limit theorem (Theorem \ref{Barinvpri}), valid also under (\ref{reg}), corresponds to the invariance principle by Peligrad and Wu mentioned above (\cite{PeWu}, Proposition 2.1).

-Our presentation is organized as follows: in the rest of this section we will introduce some general facts and notions related to the quenched convergence of stochastic processes, the setting in which our discussions will be made, and the problem to be addressed along the paper.
-Then, in section \ref{resandcom}, we will present our main results including only those demonstrations that can be achieved in a relatively straightforward manner.
-The remaining proofs will be given in Section \ref{prothe}, after a digression to present some preliminary facts is concluded in Section \ref{pre} but, still, the proof of some auxiliary facts will be deferred to section \ref{prolem}, in order to keep the exposition as clear as possible.
-Finally, we will introduce in the appendix those facts that, due to their general nature, deserve a special mention as steps in the proofs of the main results of this paper.
+Our presentation is organized as follows: in Section~\ref{quecon}, we will introduce some general facts and notions related to the quenched convergence of stochastic processes.
+Then we will introduce, in Section~\ref{genset}, the setting in which our discussions will take place.
+Section~\ref{thespaD} presents briefly the essentials of convergence in distribution for {complex-valued} cadlag functions.
+In Section~\ref{resandcom}, we will present without proof our main results, Theorems \ref{Barinvpri}, \ref{barinvprihancon} and \ref{promaxwooae}, preceded by a brief series of martingale approximation lemmas needed for their proofs.
+Section~\ref{secmarcas} is devoted to the martingale case, and Sections~\ref{prothe} and \ref{prothehancon} are devoted, respectively, to the proofs of Theorems \ref{Barinvpri} and~\ref {barinvprihancon} together with \ref{promaxwooae}.
+Finally, the {appendix} presents some results that are used along the previous proofs and that deserve special mention due to their general or classical nature.